 St Joseph's Primary School is a professional learning community underpinned by a strong foundation in Catholic faith.
-Students attending St Joseph's come from a range of backgrounds and we celebrate diversity and promote inclusion.
-During 2021, there were limited opportunities for students to participate in sporting and cultural events due to restrictions imposed during the pandemic.
-Throughout the year, the school and parish were able to celebrate sacramental programs and some masses, which fostered and developed the spiritual life of the school.
+Students attending St Joseph's come from a variety of backgrounds and we celebrate diversity and promote inclusion.
+During the 2022 school year, there were many opportunities for students to demonstrate their vast array of talents academically, culturally and in the sporting arena.

+Throughout the year, the school and parish came together to celebrate masses, sacramental programs and retreats which fostered and developed the spiritual life of the school.
 St Joseph's is a school where strong ties with families have been forged to create a partnership in the ongoing growth and development of each and every student.